lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

     readComponents:
       npixels: NumPixels

-In this simplified definition for a masked image, there are two components declared along with a read-only component that returns the number of pixels in the image.
+In this simplified definition for a masked image, there are two components declared along with a derived component that returns the number of pixels in the image.
 The assembler should be able to disassemble the associated Python type into the ``image`` and ``mask`` components if the datastore requests disassembly.
 The assembler would also be used to process the ``subset`` read parameter if the formatter used by the datastore has declared it does not support the parameter.